 While in the army, David talked about putting a kernel of corn on a fish hook and dragging it behind him on a string when they passed a farm.
 This was done in the hope of catching a chicken along the way.

 Died at his home in Henry county, Oct.
 1st, 1895, Mr. D. E. Leary.
 The deceased was born in Virginia, Aug.
 5th, 1843.
 While yet a young man he was drafted into the Confederate service and served a short time under Gen. Stonewall Jackson, but being a Federal at heart and loyal to the stars and stripes he deserted the Confederate standard and enlisted in the federal service.
 Shortly after the close of the war he was united in marriage to Miss L. J. McCrea.
 To this union there were born seven children, 4 boys and 3 girls, 6 of whom, together with his wife, survive him.
 The deceased leaves a large circle of relatives and friends to mourn his departure.
 He was a sincere worker in the service of his Master, a kind husband and father, and will be missed by all who knew him.

 It is with regret that we are called on to announce the death of Mr. David E. Leary, who died at his home in Henry Co. last week.
 The deceased was a former resident of this place and had many friends here.
 He was a veteran of the late war, having served in a Ohio regiment.

 Family notes state that David died in Belmore, Ohio which is in Putnam County.
-His death announcement says he died in Henry County.
-Belmore is very close to the Henry County border.
+Henry County Death Records state he died at his home in Marion Township, Henry County.

 David E. Leary's grave is located in Belmore Cemetery which is less than a mile west of Belmore on the south side of Road Y. A visit in 2003 showed the town of Belmore to be just a few houses at the intersection of 65 and Road Y. The intersection has a blinking stop light.
 Any business that might have been located there no longer exists.
 It appears that it has always been a very small community.